SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 - See the EPS Revisions Grade in the earnings calendar

 Seeking Alpha is absolutely worth the money, if you use it the right way.
-Stocks rated “Very Bullish” on their Quant Rating have outperformed the SP 1,754% to 385%; and stocks rated “Very Bearish” have underperformed miserably.
-So only buy stocks rated “Very Bullish” and avoid all “Very Bearish” stocks!
+Stocks rated “STRONG BUY” on their Quant Rating have outperformed the S&P 500 1,754% to 385%; and stocks rated “VERY BEARISH” have underperformed miserably.
+So only buy stocks rated “STRONG BUY” and avoid all “VERY BEARISH” stocks!

 #1: Top Rated Stocks Screener